MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-bare-metal.md

 	- **DHCP**: If your physical computer profile uses DHCP click an BMC IP address and type in a computer name.
 Decide whether to skip the AD check.
 If you do the check deployment will continue if the computer account exists.
 Click the entry for each BMC IP address.
 	- **Static**: If the profile uses static IP addresses for each BMC IP addre. ss type in a MAC address of the computer's network adapter that's used to communicate with VMM.
 Click the logical network you want to use.
 The default logical network is the one indicated in the profile.
 Click the IP subnet you want to use.
 The subnet list is scope to what's defined for the logical network in the associated network sites.
 You should select the IP subnet that corresponds to the physical location in which you're deploying the server and the network to which the adapter is connected. you can automatically assign an IP address or assign a specific address.
 8. In **Summary**, confirm the settings and click **Finish**.
 To confirm the cluster was added, click **Fabric** > **Storage** > **File Servers**.

-## Next steps

-You can add a bare metal computer to an existing host cluster.
-If you created the cluster from bare metal you can use the same elements, including the physical computer profile and PXE server.

-To add a computer to an existing host cluster follow the instructions in [Provision a Scale-Out File Server cluster from bare metal](#provision-a-scale-out-file-server-cluster-from-bare-metal) but add a cluster instead of creating one (**Fabric** > **Servers **> **All hosts** > host-cluster-name > **Add Cluster node**).